LOADING ...

 (plate 11)

-The ancient poets animated all sensible objects with or geniuses.
+The ancient poets animated all sensible objects Gods or geniuses.

-numerous senses perceive.
-And particulary they studied the genius of
+numerous senses could perceive.
+And particulary studied the genius of

-each city & country, placing it under its deity; till a system was
+each city & country, placing it under its mental deity; till a was

-formed, some took advantage of,& enslav'd the vulgar by attempting
+formed, which some took advantage of,& enslav'd the vulgar by

-to realize or abstract the mental deities their objects: thus began
+to realize or abstract the mental from their objects: thus began

-priesthood; choosing forms of from poetic tales.
+priesthood; choosing of worship from poetic tales.
 And it length

 they pronounc'd that the gods had order'd such things. men forgot